Skip to main content

 Observation and evaluation

 • If you have not yet been granted tenure, you can expect to receive one formal observation and three informal observations this school year.
 (If you received a rating of Ineffective or Unsatisfactory for the last school year, you will receive one formal and four informal observations.)
-Half of the required minimum number of observations will be conducted during the spring term and must be completed by June 7.
+Learn more about teacher observations

 • See the Teacher Evaluation section of the UFT website for additional information about observation and evaluation.